Registering with NIH's eRA Commons

 IMPORTANT NOTES: These instructions are specific to Montana INBRE faculty and student participants only.
 ALL steps listed below must be completed for your eRA Commons account registration to be complete.
 Steps were last updated October 2021.
 If you see something incorrect or out of date below, please contact Montana INBRE staff to alert them to the change.

-NEW for 2021: The National Institute of Health now requires all eRA Commons accounts to be protected with two-factor authentication (2FA).
-Each Montana institution is in charge of defining its own method for complying with mandate.
-Details and institution-specific instructions are in "STEP 3" below.
+is in charge of defining its own method for complying with this NIH mandate.
+Institution-specific instructions are in "STEP 3" below.

 STEP 1 – Request an eRA Commons User ID